Adaptive Gaussian Process Regression for Efficient Building of Surrogate Models in Inverse Problems: Surrogate-based parameter identification

 Using a Gaussian process model we \textit{a priori} assume that the deterministic response $y(p)$ describing the underlying functional behaviour is a realisation of a random variable sampled from a Gaussian process

 By considering $y-\mu$ instead of $y$ we may without loss of generality assume $\mu = 0$.

 The kernel function $k$ contains information about the shape and structure, and in particular the smoothness, we expect the model $y$ to have~\cite{Duvenaud}.

-For simplicity, we assume a stationary process, i.e. the kernel function to be translation-invariant: $k(p+q,p'+q)=k(p,p')$ for all $q\in \R^d$.
+We assume a stationary process, i.e. the kernel function to be translation-invariant: $k(p+q,p'+q)=k(p,p')$ for all $q\in \R^d$.
+This is somewhat restrictive, but simplifies the hyperparameter optimization or makes it tractable in the first place.
 Since we assume the model $y$ to be continuously differentiable, a covariance ensuring a reasonable degree of smoothness should be used, such as the Matérn kernel~\cite{Rasmussen} with order $\nu > 1$ or, simpler, the ubiquitous squared exponential

 which we will use here.
 The kernel function $k$ usually depends on a few hyperparameters that crucially determine the properties of the Gaussian process and therefore have to be chosen appropriately.
 In the case of the exponential kernel~\eqref{eq:kernel}, the hyperparameters comprise the spatial metric given by a symmetric positive definite matrix $L\in\R^{d\times d}$ and a scale factor $\sigma_f^2 \in\R$.